After a traumatic brain injury, individuals may experience a movement disorder called dystonia.

 Causes of Dystonia After Brain Injury

-Dystonia is caused by dysfunction of the basal ganglia, a cluster of neurons deep inside the cerebral cortex.
+The exact cause of dystonia is unknown.
+However, many scientists believe it is caused by dysfunction of the basal ganglia, a cluster of neurons deep inside the cerebral cortex, or other areas of the brain that play a role in movement.

 The basal ganglia play a pivotal role in helping your brain select the correct muscles to move.
-If they become damaged, then a person can lose coordinated muscle control completely.
+If they become damaged, then a person may lose coordinated muscle control completely.

 To better understand dystonia and how it affects your movement, it will help to have some background on how the basal ganglia work.